zsakowitz/nya/README.md

 from the graph paper.
 Since this poses possible security risks, it isn't available yet.

+# Packages

+In `nya`, these extensions are called "packages".
+The [src/pkg/](src/pkg/) folder has many packages of various complexity, if you'd like to learn by looking at the code.

+Making a package is easy.
+Just export some variable with the type [`Package`](src/pkg/index.ts), then called `.load()` on it with [`SheetFactory`](src/sheet/factory.ts).
+For a list of the various abilities packages have, check out the interface signature for `Package`.
+There's a lot, and even more options are available through adding new typable commands, AST nodes and transformers, and [`Ext`](src/sheet/ext/index.ts)s for the graphpaper.

 # Repository Structure

 All important code is in [src/](src/), which is separated into three components.